 Monmouth wrote pleadingly to Charles II's queen, the kind hearted Catherine of Braganza and she generously tried to intercede with her brother-in-law for her stepson's life, but James was adamant and refused to be swayed.
 Monmouth's execution was hideously bungled.
 The executioner, Jack Ketch, took five strokes at his neck and even then the head was not completely severed and had to be finished off with a knife.
 Monmouth was interred, along with many other victims of execution, in the Chapel of St. Peter ad Vincula.

 The most daring escape among many to be affected at the Tower of London was that staged by the Jacobite William Maxwell, Lord Nithsdale.
-Imprisoned in the Devereux Tower for his support for the 'Old Pretender' in the Jacobite rebellion of 1715, Nithsdale was placed under sentence of death.
+Imprisoned in the Devereux Tower for his support for James Francis Edward Stuart, known as the 'Old Pretender' in the Jacobite rebellion of 1715, Nithsdale was placed under sentence of death.
 His distraught young wife rode to St. James' Palace where she threw herself at the feet of George I, to plead for her husband's life, grasping the skirt of his coat.
 He remained unmoved but Lady Nithsdale devised a plan to engineer her husband's escape.

 Acquiring the help of a friend, Mrs Morgan and that of her landlady, Mrs Mills, Lady Nithsdale visited her husband the day before his intended execution.
 The rules allowed only two visitors at a time to enter a cell.
 Lord Nithsdale quickly put on a dress identical to that worn by Mrs. Mills.
 Lady Nithsdale called out to her friend, loud enough for the guards to hear, to bring her maid, whom she required to carry a last minute plea for mercy to the King.
 Mrs. Mills was then brought into the cell, suitably distraught and with her face buried in her handkerchief.
 Lord Nithsdale then donned her hood and was lead out by his wife, also clutching the handkerchief to his eyes.